-To clean WordPress cache in WP Super Cache just navigate to Settings on your WordPress admin menu.
+To clear your WordPress cache in WP Super Cache just navigate to Settings on your WordPress admin menu.
 Next, click WP Super Cache and then the “Delete cache” button as shown in the image below:

-How to Clean Server & 3rd Party Cache
+How to Clear Server & 3rd Party Cache

 If you use a 3rd party web application or a host that supports caching it may be a bit of a different process.
 For example, WP Engine has a custom hosting panel built into the WordPress dashboard.
 All you have to do is click on it to access options to purge your cache or reset file permissions.
 Here area few helpful links to resources showing you exactly how to clear WordPress cache in a couple common scenarios:

 - Clear Your WordPress Site Cache – Our very own post showing you how to clear cache in WPEngine, SiteGround, GoDaddy and Media Temple among other things